-Each student will need to review the IPOS against their current ASU transcript at the beginning of the last academic term.
-Any changes necessary to make the IPOS match the official transcript should be done through the IPOS link in MyASU (http://my.asu.edu).
+Each student should review the IPOS at the beginning of the last academic term and check for IPOS accuracy.
+The IPOS should reflect all courses taken that are required as part of the degree's requirements. (http://mv.asu.edu).